-The U.S. Environmental Protection Agency (EPA) has proposed to approve a polychlorinated biphenyl (PCB) cleanup plan submitted by New York State Department of Environmental Conservation (NYS DEC) on behalf of the City of Buffalo, New York under the Agency's PCB Cleanup Program.
+The U.S. Environmental Protection Agency (EPA) has approved a polychlorinated biphenyl (PCB) cleanup plan submitted by New York State Department of Environmental Conservation (NYS DEC) on behalf of the City of Buffalo, New York under the Agency's PCB Cleanup Program.
 This EPA program, governed by the Toxic Substances Control Act of 1976 (TSCA), focuses on cleaning up contaminated sites and returning them to beneficial use, where possible.

-If issued as drafted, EPA's approval will allow for the City of Buffalo to redevelop the site as a park, amphitheater and green space for passive recreation.
+EPA's approval will allow for the City of Buffalo to redevelop the site as a park, amphitheater and green space for passive recreation.
 Any alternative or future development of the site for high occupancy use or other non-commercial or non-industrial uses must meet relevant TSCA cleanup requirements, including, but not limited to, maintaining the installed site cover.